YassinAltaha/vueBootstrap-darkmode-toggle-temp/README.md

 # vue-togglable-bootstrap

-Goal: Create an easy way to change Bootstrap colors at run for Dark-Mode funcationalty (without using Vuetify or extra packages)
+Goal: Create an easy way to change Bootstrap porfolio with colors at run for Dark-Mode funcationalty (without using Vuetify or extra packages)

 Method:
 1) Using Vuex to handle the bootstrap colors change / variant changes and passing the variables through out the application.